curiousoffice/playbook/README.rst

 - Understanding the underlying code and goal of the library
 - Reviewing and merging pull requests
 - Responding to and close issues
-- Pushshing new releases of packages when appropriate
+- Pushing new releases of packages when appropriate
 - Encouraging people to take on useful tasks for the library
 - Blogging, tweeting, and advertising new releases and tips